Corpus Christi, Texas: Municipal government

 From 2012 to 2016, Nelda Martinez was mayor of Corpus Christi, the first Hispanic woman to the hold the office.
+On January 19, 2017, Corpus Christi Mayor Dan McQueen resigned from office after 37 days, after claiming that the city council members were only high school graduates and he was an engineer.
+He does not have an engineering degree, and some college graduates are on the city council.

-On January 19, 2017, Corpus Christi Mayor Dan McQueen resigned from office after 37 days, an outgrowth of a comment by McQueen claiming that the city council members were only high school graduates and he was an engineer.
-He does not have an engineering degree and some college graduates are on the city council.
+The 60th and current mayor of Corpus Christi and current member of city council is Paulette M. Guajardo, who was elected in 2022 for a two year term.
+Her duties include gathering over council meetings and official city ceremonies.
+Corpus Christi is represented by Mayor Guajardo at state, national, and international levels.

 State and federal representation

 The Texas 13th Court of Appeals is located in the Nueces County Courthouse in Corpus Christi.

 The Texas Department of Criminal Justice operates the Corpus Christi Parole Office in Corpus Christi.

 The United States Postal Service operates the Corpus Christi Post Office, the city's main post office, and several station post offices.